The Department of Education (the Department) is committed to protecting your privacy and the confidentiality of your personal information.

 If you receive direct marketing communications from the Department or from an associated entity, you are entitled to:

-- request that you receive no further direct marketing communications for the Department and/or the associated entity
+- request you receive no further direct marketing communications for the Department and/or the associated entity

-- request that The Department disclose the source of the information.
+- request the Department disclose the source of the information.

 The Department will take reasonable steps to give effect to such request within a reasonable period of time after the request is made and will reply to a request for the source of the information in a reasonable period of time (unless it is unreasonable or impracticable for us to do so).

 Who accesses your personal information and what conditions apply to their use of your personal information